jacuniadev/Backend/TOS.md

 1. We are not responsible for any data loss or corruption that may occur due to the use of our services.

-2. Even though we develop our software with privacy and safety as highest priority, but if you are using our services, you are responsible for your own data security.
+2. Even though we develop our software with privacy and safety in mind, you are responsible for your own data security.

 3. You are responsible for all activities that occur on your computer or device while using our services.